Replay the sessions:

 We are used to hearing about the threat of automation and the ‘rise of the robots’, but less attention is focused on the skills required to thrive in a digitally-enabled future.

 Our research predicts growing demand for ‘21st century skills’ - those which combine social and cognitive abilities - in the labour market of the future.
 But what does this mean for educators and policymakers now?

-'Acting now for future skills', Nesta’s flagship education and skills event, will bring together those who are working to improve our education system now - across the entire education pipeline - and those who are thinking about the skills we require in the future.
-Read full agenda here.
+'Acting now for future skills', Nesta’s flagship education and skills event, brought together those who are working to improve our education system now - across the entire education pipeline - along with those who are thinking about the skills we will need in the future.
+Read the full agenda here.

 Key themes and highlights:

-Compare the UK’s performance in ‘collaborative problem solving’ with other nations around the world as Andreas Schleicher, Director of Education and Skills at the OECD and architect of PISA testing, unpicks the upcoming PISA test results.
+Compare the UK’s performance in ‘collaborative problem solving’ with other nations around the world as Andreas Schleicher, Director of Education and Skills at the OECD and architect of PISA testing, unpicks the upcoming PISA test results in a video broadcast.

 Question how policymakers, educators and industry should be supporting the development of the ‘21st Century Skills’, which our cutting edge combination of foresight exercises and machine learning predicts will become increasingly important.

 Find out first-hand how practitioners are experimenting on the ground with novel approaches in a series of live innovator pitches.